System Access Control¶

 control viewing of specific rows or mask sensitive values in columns.
 The filters

-and masks are retrieved per table from the given Identity
+and masks are retrieved per table from the given Identity, schema, table, and

 column names.
 The returned filters and masks will be in the form of a ViewExpression